82magnolia/n_imagenet/README.md

 In this repository, we provide instructions for downloading N-ImageNet along with the implementation of the baseline models presented in the paper.
 If you have any questions regarding the dataset or the baseline implementations, please leave an issue or contact 82magnolia@snu.ac.kr.

+:star2: **Update 1** :star2: Answering questionnaires are no longer necessary to download N-ImageNet!
+Please refer to the instructions [below](https://github.com/82magnolia/n_imagenet#downloading-n-imagenet) to download the dataset.

-:star2: **Update 1** :star2: Check out the public benchmark on object recognition and robust classification available at the following [link](https://paperswithcode.com/dataset/n-imagenet).
+:star2: **Update 2** :star2: Check out the public benchmark on object recognition and robust classification available at the following [link](https://paperswithcode.com/dataset/n-imagenet).
 Feel free to upload new results to the benchmark!

-:star2: **Update 2** :star2: We have newly released *mini* N-ImageNet:baby:!
+:star2: **Update 3** :star2: We have newly released *mini* N-ImageNet:baby:!
 The dataset contains 100 classes, which is 1/10 of the original N-ImageNet.
 We expect the dataset to enable quick and light-weight evaluation of new event-based object recognition methods.
 To download the dataset, please refer to the instructions stated [here](https://github.com/82magnolia/n_imagenet#downloading-mini-n-imagenet).
 To download the pretrained models, check [here](https://github.com/82magnolia/n_imagenet#downloading-pretrained-models).

 ## N-ImageNet Classification Benchmark
 We maintain a publicly available benchmark for N-ImageNet at the following [link](https://paperswithcode.com/dataset/n-imagenet).
 Feel free to upload new results to the benchmark!